opentoonz/opentoonz_docs/source/applying_special_fx.rst

 ~~~~~~~~
  |text_1|

-This effect allow for the creation of editable and animatable text, using the following parameters:
+Creates a new column/layer containing editable and animatable text, using the following parameters:

 - **Source**, specifies the text source.
 You can choose one from: